Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 10: What if I can’t continue every day?

-It’s okay to miss days—focus on consistency, not perfection.
-Even if you skip, simply return the next day.
+Answer: It’s okay to miss days—focus on consistency, not perfection.
+If you skip, just return the next day.

-Real Results: I skipped once but resumed with just one minute the next day.
-That small restart kept me going for two weeks without stress.
+Real Results: After one missed day, a one-minute restart kept me going for two weeks without stress.

 Takeaway: Consistency matters more than perfection—just return gently.